 A federal agency that sends you benefits (eg: Social Security Administration, Department of Veterans Affairs, or the Railroad Retirement Board)

-If the IRS does not have any of your banking information, your advance payments will be sent by mail.
+If the IRS did not have any of your banking information, your advance payments were sent by mail.

-11. Is there a deadline to sign up for advance CTC payments?
+11. Was there a deadline to sign up for advance CTC payments?